D-Heger/VoxelGameEngine/docs/TASKS.md

   - **Subtasks:** (none)
   - **Implementation Context:** Implemented frustum culling in `Renderer.java` within the `engine-renderer` module.
 In the `renderChunks` method, the view-projection matrix is calculated using the camera's view matrix and the renderer's projection matrix.
 A JOML `FrustumIntersection` object is then created from this combined matrix.
 Before rendering each chunk, its Axis-Aligned Bounding Box (AABB) is calculated in world coordinates.
 This AABB is then tested against the frustum using `frustumIntersection.testAab()`.
 If the chunk is outside the frustum, it is skipped, thus not rendered.
 An import for `org.joml.FrustumIntersection` was added to `Renderer.java`.

+- - [x] **Task ID:** P3-T10
+  - **Name:** Basic performance display
+  - **Description:** Implement a simple performance display that shows FPS and chunk generation times.
+This can be done using a simple overlay on the screen.
+  - **Phase:** 3 - World Management & Generation
+  - **Dependencies:** P3-T1, P3-T2, `engine-world` module
+  - **Subtasks:** (none)
+  - **Implementation Context:** Created `PerformanceTrackingTaskResultHandler.java` in `engine-world`'s `de.heger.voxelengine.world.generation.thread` package to collect chunk generation durations.
+Modified `GameLoop.java` in the `launcher` module: added new fields to store original window title, current FPS, and UPS.
+Instantiated `PerformanceTrackingTaskResultHandler` (wrapping the existing `LoggingTaskResultHandler`) and passed it to `ChunkGenerationService`.
+In the main game loop's 1-second timer block, FPS and UPS are stored, and the window title is updated using `window.setTitle()` to display the original title concatenated with FPS, UPS, average chunk generation time (ms), and the number of samples used for the average.
+A public `setTitle(String)` method was added to `engine-platform/src/main/java/de/heger/voxelengine/platform/Window.java` to enable dynamic title updates.

 ## Phase 4: Chunk Rendering & Basic Physics (Interaction)

 - - [ ] **Task ID:** P4-T1